COMMERCE 4037 - Research Methodology (H)

-2. differentiate between alternative research methodologies, philosophies and strategies in business oriented research and identify their limitations and implications.
+2. differentiate between alternative research approaches, philosophies and strategies in business oriented research and identify their limitations and implications.

 3. explore relevant ethical issues and apply (systematise, defend, recommend and implement) ethical principles to the conduct of scholarly research.

-4. plan, design and conduct a scholarly research project.
+4. plan and design a scholarly research project.

 5. reflect critically and transparently on their own research preferences, philosophy and ideology when evaluating existing research and conducting their own investigations.